infinitelambda/dq-vault/README.md

 Once you've added all of these files, you should be able to run:

-Assuming you are in the `integration_tests` folder,
+Make sure you are currently in the `integration_tests` folder,
 ```bash
 dbt deps --target {your_target}
 dbt seed --target {your_target}
 dbt run --target {your_target} --model {your_model_name}
 dbt test --target {your_target} --model {your_model_name}
 ```
+Note: You might see some `Failure` and `Warning` while running tests for models specified in `integration_tests`.
+This is a part of this package testing and is completely normal.
+For the current version, running `dbt build` inside `integration_tests` will yield `Completed with 10 errors and 3 warnings`

-Alternatively, at the root repo folder (`/dq-vault`):
+Alternatively, at the repo's root (`/dq-vault`):
 ```bash
 chmod +x run_test.sh
 ./run_test.sh {your_target} {your_models}
 ```
-If the tests all pass, then you're good to go!
+Once all the tests are passed you're good to go!
 All tests will be run automatically when you create a PR against this repo.

 ## Developer's Guide
-- Quick Start (if you already setup the local dev):
+- Quick Start (if you already setup the local dev, if not see the local dev setting up section below):
     - Start the shell
         ```bash
         cd /path/to/dq-vault/integration_tests